Software-defined emergency alerting, engineered like a broadcast appliance.

 AMPR Network Notice

-- This deployment is operated by a licensed amateur radio operator (KR8MER) for non-commercial research, experimentation, and emergency communications training.
+- Operated by a licensed amateur radio operator (KR8MER) for non-commercial research, experimentation, and emergency communications training.

-- Use of this service via AMPRNet must remain consistent with FCC Part 97 non-commercial requirements.
+- AMPRNet use remains consistent with FCC Part 97 non-commercial requirements.

-- Commercial use of the 44.0.0.0/8 block is prohibited under ARDC allocation policy and FCC regulations.
+- Commercial use of the 44.0.0.0/8 block is prohibited under ARDC and FCC policy.

-- Gateway registration and routing for this node is maintained in compliance with AMPRNet gateway policies.
+- Gateway registration and routing comply with AMPRNet gateway policies.